mssfoobar/docs/docs/99_documentation/10_introduction.md

 We are using this project to maintain documentation to help developers understand and use AGIL Ops Hub.

-## What is expected in the introduction?
+## What is expected in this introduction?

 Your introduction is expected to be at least (but not limited to) 1 page long and should explain clearly what the module is about and why it might provide value to the reader.
 How long is one page?
 Take it as 250 - 500 words long.